What1s1ove/bs-content-challenge/block-or-inline/block-or-inline.md

 </details>

-<small>Ps. after this example, you should understand why the markup broke in our task above 🙂 </small>
 ## Can I Include

 Of course you don’t have to memorize all types of content but sometimes you should look there when you are not sure or something is broken.